Including open research in the University of Bristol’s Academic Promotions Framework

 Challenges and lessons learnt

 There was a need to make allowances for adjustments in Schools to support individual and discipline-specific requirements and approaches.
-This was particularly true for open research practices, which are adopted to different degrees currently across disciplines.
+This was particularly true for open research practices, which are currently adopted to different degrees across disciplines.
 Similarly, career stage was a consideration, as earlier-career researchers tend to be more familiar with open research practices than senior researchers.

 Promotion is a topic which intersects several others across the institution.
 For effective changes to be made to the benefit of individuals and the institutional strategy, there must be meaningful consultation with all those who would be potentially impacted.